adlnet/xAPI-Spec/xAPI.md

 versions.
 The version header allows for these version differences to be handled correctly, and to ascertain that no partial or mixed LRS version implementations exist.

-Using Semantic Versioning will allow clients and LRSs to reliably know whether they're compatible or not as the specification changes.
+Using Semantic Versioning will allow Clients and LRSs to reliably know whether they're compatible or not as the specification changes.

 ###### Requirements

-Every request from a client and every response from the LRS must include an HTTP header with the name “X-Experience-API-Version" and the version as the value.
+Every request from a Client and every response from the LRS must include an HTTP header with the name “X-Experience-API-Version" and the version as the value.
 Starting with 1.0.0, xAPI will be versioned according to [Semantic Versioning 1.0.0](http://semver.org/spec/v1.0.0.html)

 Example:  ``X-Experience-API-Version : 1.0.0``